 Helping ICCAC Protect Kids at JRE's 7th Annual Fore the Kids Golf Outing August 16, 2019 J. Ranck Electric’s 7th Annual Fore the Kids golf outing raised over $26,000 to help the Isabella County Child Advocacy Center (ICCAC) bring a new...

-On Wednesday, March 15, 2017, JRE hosted its 3rd annual Skilled Trades Night for area students to explore careers in the trades.
+On Wednesday, March 6, 2019, JRE hosted its fifth annual Skilled Trades Night for area students to discover careers in the trades.

-JRE made the Top 600 Specialty Contractors list once again in 2016 with a #277 ranking, up from #306 in 2015.
-The Specialty Contractors list ranks the top asbestos abatement, concrete, demolition, electrical, glazing, mechanical, masonry, painting, roofing, sheet metal, steel erection, utility, wall/ceiling, excavation, and other firms in the nation in order by annual revenue figures.
+JRE made ENR’s Top 600 Specialty Contractors list once again in 2017 with a #244 ranking, up from #277 in 2016.
+The Specialty Contractors list ranks the top asbestos abatement, concrete, demolition, electrical, fire protection, glazing, mechanical, masonry, painting, roofing, sheet metal, steel erection, utility, wall/ceiling, excavation, and other firms in the nation in order by annual revenue figures.